 About the trailers

 WALGA's RoadWise Program received funding through the Road Trauma Trust Account (RTTA) to build a number of road safety display trailers which aim to assist members of the community road safety network to promote road safety at community events across the state.

-Fostering community support is vital for the effective implementation of Towards Zero - WA's road safety strategy 2008 - 2020 and the safe system approach to road safety.
-The road safety display trailers will assist with generating this community support.
+Fostering community support is vital for the effective implementation of WA's road safety strategy 2020 - 2030 and the safe system approach to road safety.
+The road safety display trailers assist with generating this community support.

 In regional areas, numerous community events are held each year.
 These events generally attract local residents and visitors, offering opportunities for increased exposure to key road safety messages and campaigns at the community level.